juzihuang/deep-fund/README.md

-# One file training - initial tool for funds regression
+# Tools for csv Analysis and Regression Based on Deep Structures

 In this project, 2 layer neural network is used for predicting funds index within a single csv file.